Artisan-Peeper/SpaCy-CV-scanner/README.md

-# Resume Entity Extraction with Flask and SpaCy
+# Resume Entity Extraction & Evaluator with Flask and SpaCy

 This is a simple Flask application that extracts named entities from a resume file using SpaCy.